 Classroom instruction vs. online drivers education: What you need to know

-In online drivers ed, students read through material and complete course activities on their own time and their own device (computer, tablet, or in some cases, even a smartphone).
+In online drivers ed, students read through material that’s provided on the Internet either through a website or app and then complete course activities on their own time with their own device (computer, tablet, or in some cases, even a smartphone).
 This type of drivers ed has seen huge growth over the last 10 years due to the convenience of new technology.
+As long as a student has access to the Internet and uses a state-approved provider, online drivers ed is an excellent option for busy families.

 Learn more about DriversEd.com :